-- 46.1 Pursuant to the provisions of Ind AS 12 "Income Taxes", the Company has conservatively recognised deferred tax assets (net) as at March 31, 2021 amounting to Rs.
-9,466.04 lakhs (March 31, 2020 Rs.
-12,442.34 lakhs) corresponding to unused brought forward income tax losses for which it has convincing evidences viz. opportunities available in area of its core competence, bidding/pre-qualification limit, conducive government policies and market conditions, recovery of pending claims, TEV study and approved Resolution Plan etc., based on which it is inferred that sufficient taxable profit will be available against which unused tax losses can be utilised by the Company. - 46.2 Income tax for earlier years amounting to Rs.
-11,809.21 lakhs (March 31,2020 Rs.
-Nil) for the year ended March 31, 2021 represents reassessment of tax liabilities of earlier years on the basis of recent judgements.
+46.1 Pursuant to the provisions of Ind AS 12 ""Income Taxes"", the Company has conservatively recognised deferred tax assets (net) as at March 31, 2022 amounting to Rs.15,118.67 lakhs (March 31, 2021 Rs.9,466.04 lakhs) corresponding to unused brought forward income tax losses for which it has convincing evidences viz. opportunities available in area of its core competence, bidding/pre-qualification limit, conducive government policies and market conditions, recovery of pending claims, TEV study and approved Resolution Plan etc., based on which it is inferred that sufficient taxable profit will be available against which unused tax losses can be utilised by the Company.